By David A. Carrino

 In defense of the people who produced the cards, at the time that the cards were made in 1961, the people who made them did not have access to the internet or to the resources that are now available on it.
 Hence, compared to today, it would have been quite tedious, labor-intensive, and time-consuming to gather historically accurate information for the cards.
 Nevertheless, at the very least, knowledgeable individuals could have been brought in as consultants, so that the text on the cards’ backs would have contained historically true information, and there would not have been any fictional information presented on the cards as fact.
 If the producers of the cards had taken the time and put in the effort to obtain historically factual information about the Civil War, they would have found numerous true stories that are more than interesting enough to market on a set of cards and plentiful enough to fill far more than 88 cards.
 Had the cards been done this way, then kids like me would have bought the cards for the gruesome pictures on the front, but actually learned some factually correct information about the Civil War from the text on the back.

 Despite the avoidable problems with historical accuracy, the Civil War cards are entertaining for anyone who is interested in the Civil War.
 If nothing else, the cards provide an avenue for Civil War enthusiasts to look at one way that the war was presented in popular culture, with all the shortcomings associated with that presentation.
-Because the May meeting is the last meeting of the 2021-2022 season, and all of us must now go through our annual three-month summer hiatus in our regular feedings of Civil War presentations, maybe it would be enjoyable for Roundtable members to examine the Civil War cards while we wait for our next scheduled meal of factual Civil War information at the September 2022 meeting.
-With that in mind, through the wonders of the internet, members of the Roundtable can see the ghastly images for themselves and read the inaccurate information in the ersatz newspaper reports.
+In spite of those shortcomings, members of the Roundtable might enjoy looking at the cards.
+With that in mind, through the wonders of the internet, Roundtable members can see the ghastly images for themselves and read the inaccurate information in the ersatz newspaper reports.
 This is because there are web pages that have images of the Civil War cards, and the web addresses (URLs) for a few of those web pages are given below.
 There is also a web page that has the French version of the cards for those who want to read the historically inaccurate text in the romantic language that was spoken by the person who directed legendary wartime exploits at places such as Austerlitz.
 Another web page has the Spanish version of the cards, which provides the opportunity to compare the milder pictures in the Spanish set with the gruesome pictures of the original set.
 Roundtable members can take advantage of these different web pages to see the cards for themselves, and those who do this may find some cards that they fancy.
 Roundtable members who look through the cards may even experience some of the same feelings of excitement that AJ and I had when we first looked at these cards back in 1962.

 web addresses (URLs) for the original Civil War cards: